muratk5n/thirdwave/en/README.md

 ---

-China has an intensive internal pipeline network, where are they connected to / take gas from?
+China has an extensive internal pipeline network, where are they connected to / take gas from?
 Eyeballing possible sources..
 I see some from "the Stans", but not much.
 A big source could be the LNG terminals in the East, via ship.
 CH worries around its sea access